David Mohrig

 (Co-supervisor)

 Hi!
-I'm a geomorphologist and second year PhD student in the Department of Geological Sciences.
-I'm co-advised by David Mohrig (sedimentology) and Tim Goudge (remote sensing).
-I study the shape of landscapes and seek process-based descriptions of how they change over time.
+I'm a fifth-year PhD student in the Department of Earth and Planetary Sciences.
+I study geomorphology and remote sensing.
+I measure the detailed shape of landscapes and analyze how they change over time.

 Michelle Tebolt